-The purpose of the “Foederatio Europea Orthodontica”, a non-profit making organisation, will be the promotion of orthodontics and dento-facial orthopaedics in Europe by:
+The purpose of the Association, a non-profit organization, will be the promotion of orthodontics and dento-facial orthopaedics in Europe by:

 The actions of the Federation shall be:

-- Congresses uniting the members of several associations;
+- Participating in Congresses uniting the members of several associations

-And all other suitable means in order to reach the goals of the F.E.O.
+- Any other suitable mean in order to reach the goals of the Association.

-- have for its main objective and (non-profit making) the scientific progress of dento-facial orthopaedics and of orthodontics;
+- have for its main (non-profit making) objective the scientific progress of dento-facial orthopaedics and of orthodontics;

 - adhere without reservation to the statutes and regulations of the Federation with appropriate entitlement;